Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Experiments

-Figure~\ref{fig:vsdirect} compares FWSSNRs obtained by {\swIVAconv} based on the factorized and direct switching models (Fig.~1~(a) and (b)) using 2ch and 3ch microphones.
-The same processing flow shown in Algorithms~1 to 3 were used with the direct switching model except that the same switch was used for MCLP filters and separation matrices.
+Figure~\ref{fig:vsdirect} compares FWSSNRs obtained by {\swIVAconv} based on the direct and factorized switching models (Figs.~1(a) and (b)) using 2-ch and 3-ch microphones.
+The same processing flow shown in Algorithms~1 to 3 was used with the direct switching model except that the same switch was used for both the MCLP filters and the separation matrices.
 The figure shows that the factorized model ($(I,J)=(2,2)$) was substantially better than the direct model.
-Although the direct model improved the performance when we increased the number of switching states from $J=1$ (i.e., conventional {\IVAconv}) to $2$, further increasing the number did not improve the performance.
+Although the latter improved the performance when we increased the number of switching states from $J=1$ (i.e., conventional {\IVAconv}) to $2$, further increasing the number did not improve the performance.

 Figure~\ref{fig:switches} shows switching weights estimated by {\swIVAconv} with the factorized switching model ($(I,J)=(2,2)$) and the direct switching model ($J=2$).
 A spectrogram of the observed mixture is also shown.
-In the figure, we can clearly see different patterns in (a) and (b), i.e., switches estimated for separation matrices and MCLP filters with the factorial switching model.
-In contrast, the switches estimated with the direct switching model have a pattern relatively close to (a), but a bit like a mixture of (a) and (b).
-It may also be worth noting that (a) seems closely related with (d) the observed spectrogram structure, but we can hardly see such relationship between (b) and (d).
+We can clearly see different patterns in (a) and (b), i.e., switches estimated for separation matrices and MCLP filters with the factorial switching model.
+In contrast, the switches estimated with the direct switching model have a pattern relatively close to (a), although slightly resembling a mixture of (a) and (b).
+Note that (a) seems closely related to (d), which is the observed spectrogram structure, but we can hardly see such a relationship between (b) and (d).

-These results suggest that two types of the switches in {\swIVAconv}, one for MCLP filters and the other for separation matrices, capture rather different time-varying characteristics of the observed signal, and thus they play different roles.
-In addition, the results show the importance of the factorized switching model for making {\swIVAconv} work effectively.
+These results suggest that the two types of switches in {\swIVAconv}, one for MCLP filters and the other for separation matrices, capture rather different time-varying characteristics of the observed signal. {This result might be caused by the different roles played by the MCLP filters and separation matrices.
+The former reduces the late reverberation of all the sources and the latter reduces the direct and early reflection components of the extraneous speaker and stationary noise.
+Because the time-varying characteristics of these interference signals are completely different from each other, the TF patterns of their switches might become very different.} These results show the importance of the factorized switching model for making {\swIVAconv} work effectively.